Rainymood/rainymood.github.io/_posts/2019-07-26-makers-vs-manager.md

 ## Closing remarks

-It feels incredibly lazy to simply copy Graham's words but I they still ring true today, ten years later.
+It feels incredibly lazy to simply copy Graham's words again, but they still ring true today, ten years later.

 > Till recently we weren't clear in our own minds about the source of